-A: An existing cooperative could apply for this grant, but would need to designate a fiscal agent, as well as list out each district who would be receiving grant funds.
-Roles and responsibilities should be defined among the collaborative partners.
+A: An existing cooperative could apply for this grant, but would need to designate a fiscal agent, as well as list out each member district who would be receiving grant funds.
+Roles and responsibilities should be defined through written agreement among the collaborative partners.